Current as of December 2020 | Download print version (in PDF)

 Associations: Although there is no explicit language to this effect in the Law on Associations, an association is considered to have the right to engage in economic activities, as long as economic activities are not its primary purpose.

-NI Funds: NI funds are prohibited from engaging in economic activities and must not finance activities of political parties and political movements (Law on NI Funds Section 23(1)).
+NI Funds: NI funds are prohibited from engaging in economic activities and may not finance activities of political parties and political movements (Law on NI Funds Section 23(1)).

 NPOs: An NPO may engage in economic activities to the extent that these activities enable better utilization of its property and do not diminish the scope, quality, or accessibility of the public benefit services it provides.
 NPOs may not invest in the economic activities of other persons or serve as partners in any for-profit ventures (Law on NPOs Section 30(1) and (2)).
 Income from NPOs’ entrepreneurial activities is taxed in the same manner as that of commercial companies (Law on NPOs Section 30(3)).